 The mix of assets in the investment portfolios retain a strong level of liquidity.
 Cash levels are managed to meet short-term liquidity requirements with appropriate amounts kept on short notice periods.
 Government bonds have a high degree of liquidity and a significant proportion of the equity holdings are in companies with good levels of liquidity that could be realised within a few days.
-There has been an increase in exposure to corporate bonds, but whilst these have a lower level of liquidity, even in stressed conditions these would still retain a degree of liquidity.
+Within fixed interest assets the largest exposure is to corporate bonds, but whilst these have a lower level of liquidity, even in stressed conditions these would still retain a degree of liquidity with these assets being predominantly investment grade and diversified across a number of geographies.